 This species of ants is known for its ability to chew leaves to create edible fungus.
 They have strong and powerful jaws and they can carry heavy things of about 20 times their body weight.
 They can be found in all areas of Costa Rica.

 Most people are scared of tarantulas, as they kind of have a bad reputation.
 These small and hairy creatures are not aggressive and they are mostly active during the night.
 There are a lot of interesting species of tarantulas in Costa Rica: the Bluefront Tarantulas or the Zebra Tarantula.

 The Rainbow Grasshopper is an amazing and colored species of grasshopper.
 It can have multiple color combinations with red, green, blue, yellow, and black.

 Costa Rica is a country that has immense diversity.
 It is known for its wet habitats like clouds and rainforests, and also for incredible wildlife.
 Costa Rica is home to hundreds of species of animals that are unique in Central America.

 If you visit national parks, you can spot mammals such as jaguars, monkeys, bats, and tapirs.
 If you choose to dive, you can see the amazing marine life of Costa Rica with turtles, dolphins, and eagle rays.
 You can also see frogs, snakes, and reptiles as well as a wide range of birds and parrots.

 Cover image: Toucans, iconic animals of Costa Rica, photo by Zdeněk Macháček on Unsplash

-Author Bio: Susan Saurel is a full-time digital marketer and an essay paper writer.
+Author Bio: Susan Saurel is a full-time digital marketer and writer.
 Susan lives in Houston, Texas, but she spends most of her spare time traveling around the globe and visiting National Parks.
-She offers the best essay writing services reviews on topics such as climate change, wildlife, and pollution.
+She offers writing services and reviews on topics such as climate change, wildlife, and pollution.